LegionPleingaz/Wikilament/README.md

 8. Then open a Pull Request to this repository, explaining your modifications.
 We will carefully review your contributions.

-9. Send me a beer
+9. Send me a beer.

 ## Note

 Please ensure you respect the licenses and copyrights of the settings you share.
 Any content submitted to this project must be compatible with open-source licenses.

 We're excited to see how this project will evolve with your contributions.
 Thank you for contributing to the 3D printing community!

+## Beer donation

+BTC 3FVdXPVJmbtu8go9oTdHLNJm5YgrdgUQFd

 ---